 There are dozens and dozens and dozens of free activities and events to enjoy in the Greater Moncton Area each summer.
-Here’s our list for 2019; we’ll do our best to update and add information as the summer goes on.
+Here’s our list for 2019; we’ve updated a new list for 2023: 100 Festivals & Free Events to Enjoy This Summer!

 This is our list of ongoing, free events.
 Local festivals end up in our weekend round ups; you can find each weekend’s activities here.

 For ideas on playgrounds and parks to visit, head here.
 We’ve visited dozens of local playspaces and created profiles with lots of information and photos so you can see what they’re like before heading out.